bloominstituteoftechnology/Intro-to-C/README.md

 ## Troubleshooting

-For things that go wrong, check out the [troubleshooting](TROUBLESHOOTING.md) doc.
+For things that go wrong, check out the  [troubleshooting] (TROUBLESHOOTING.md) doc.